 - Political violence, civil unrest and protests occur from time to time in Solomon Islands and may coincide with sittings of Parliament, high profile investigations or court cases, periods of political uncertainty or industrial relations disputes.

-- You should avoid any protests, large gatherings and political rallies as they may turn violent.
+- You should avoid any protests, political rallies and concerts as they may turn violent.
 You should exercise caution and follow the instructions of local authorities.

 - You should pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

-- Cyclone season in Solomon Islands is from November to May.
-However, tropical storms and cyclones may occur in other months.
-See the Natural disasters, severe weather and climate section for more detailed advice.
+- Cyclone season in Solomon Islands is from November to May, however, tropical storms and cyclones may occur in other months.
+See Additional Information section for more advice on natural disasters, severe weather and climate.

 - Be a smart traveller.
 Before heading overseas:

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Solomon Islands for the most up to date information.